“Wonder is our human reaction to the exuberant and astonishing power of things to be – that is, their sheer is-ness.” (76)

 As Summer Solstice approaches, I am drawn in meditation to a potent poetic place that I call The Dolmen on the Heath.
 Dolmens are old stone structures found across northwestern Europe, included England, Scotland and especially Ireland.
 They are typically comprised of three or four standing stones atop which a large flat stone is ‘resting.’
 While these structures have excited much imaginative speculation over the centuries, archeological investigation has suggested in recent decades that these lithic monuments are what remains of prehistoric burial mounds.
 The theory is that a body was once placed in the hollow between the standing stones and then dirt was piled up all around them.
 At the last, the cover-stone was moved into place.
 Over the passing millennia, the dirt eroded away along with the remains of the person buried within the dolmen, leaving only the standing stones and the cover-stone accidentally in place.
 As such, they make a great place for earthen meditation, as – sitting within the dolmen – one can look out across the local landscape in three or so directions, and affirm life, while sitting in a place associated with mortality.

 For many years I’ve used images of dolmens in verdant settings as icons in my summerwood meditations.
 As May turns to June, I begin to ‘visit’ the dolmen in meditation, imagining myself sitting in the ‘hollow,’ turning from one ‘portal’ to another to look out at verdant landscapes.
 I feel the coolness of the stones, even on the hottest days, and am refreshed while also being reminded of the ‘chill of death.’
 Mortality is always awaiting us on our most ultimate horizon, whether it is close by or afar off.
 I ‘listen’ for the sounds of the insects and birds that I know are out and about at the onset of High Summer.
 I’m occasionally visited by symbolic animals, such as snakes, bears or deer.
 I experience the Dolmen on the Heath in different weathers; one day hot and sultry, and then at other times being beset by a rain storm—the weather at the dolmen often reflects the actual weather outside, but this is not a requirement.
 My moods, and what I need at any particular moment, may do as much to determine the ‘weather’ at the dolmen as what is going on in my external environment.
-I will sojourn at his dolmen in my meditations until Autumn comes.
+I will sojourn at this dolmen in my meditations until Autumn comes.

 I envision this Dolmen as established upon a Heath from which I can see farther than I would from down in a nearby vale.
 I use this artifice to remind myself to always be seeking to peer beyond the horizons that I now inhabit and that now define me.
-I resist imagining the dolmen as set upon a high mountain, as that seems to betray a lack of humility.
+I resist imagining the dolmen as set upon a high mountain, as that seems to portend a lack of humility.
 One’s horizons are usually not pushed out very far from their previous station in a single earthen season, and so sitting in a dolmen on a heath; a more or less small hill – seems appropriate to actual natural and personal revelation and transformation.
 Over the course of a summer – or any other season – a mortal may hope to see somewhat further – through study, reflection and one’s active, waking experience in the world – but not necessarily to be ‘enlightened’ all at once.
 If startling insights come or self-transforming epiphanies occur, we should accept them_ but I don’t think it good to ‘expect’ them.
 This is, for me at least, consistent with an earthen humility.